 - Rise and Growth of Communalism up to Second World War

-- Second Phase of Revolutionary Terrorist Movement (After 1922)
+- Second Phase of the Revolutionary Terrorist Movement (After 1922)

 - Growth of Peasants’ and Workers’ Movements in the 1920s-30s